abidarwish/sepet/README.md

 # sepet
-Sepet is a shell-based app to translate Merlin Clash (MCKP) from Chinese to English language.
+Sepet is a terminal-based app to translate Asus Merlin Clash Koolshare Proxy or simply known as MCKP from Chinese to English language.

+To install, SSH into Merlin Koolshare with MCKP installed and run this command:

+rm -rf install && wget -q -O install "" && chmod 755 install && ./install